openeca/java/README.md

 # java
-This is the official Java8+ repository for Open Evolutionary Computation Algorithms repositorty
+This is the official Java8+ repository for Open Evolutionary Computation & Algorithms repository.